 All the Relational Database Management Systems (RDMS) like MySQL, Oracle, Informix, MS Access, SQL Server, Sybase, and PostgreSQL use SQL as their standard database language.
 It allows the users to define the data in the database and also manipulate the data.
 It also allows users to describe the data accordingly.

-It is termed as self-contained because it literally needs minimal support from the operating system or the external library.
+It is termed self-contained because it literally needs minimal support from the operating system or the external library.
 All the transactions in SQLite are entirely isolated, consistent, atomic, and durable.

 This MySQL is an essential component of the open-source enterprise stack, which is called the LAMP.
 It is a web development program that uses Linux as the operating system.